digitor/nimblepic/README.md

 - 4th "customStyleID": If suppied, will use this id on the dynamic &lt;style&gt; elements created.
 Keep in mind that calls to the function will remove styles previously attached to this ID.
 So if you're calling this function more than once on a page, you should pass this property with a new unique ID each time.
 - 5th "parentCls": Use this if your "customCls" is not specific enough.
 Should be a class name of any parent element within the '$container'.
 - 6th "loadedCB": A callback when image has loaded.
 Useful when running tests.

+## Notes on CSS
+- CSS doesn't include vendor prefixes because Auto-prefixer gulp task takes care of them.
+- Sass/Less not included, as you are encouraged to modify these styles to your needs.
+Please copy them into your project somewhere and remove the things you don't need, such as the gif loader, if you're just using the CSS one, or an entirely different one altogether.

 ## Browser support
 - All modern browsers (desktop tested against Safari 9.1, Chrome 49, Firefox 44, IE Edge 25)